-Punxsutawney Phil saw his shadow on Friday.
-That is supposed to mean six more weeks of winter.
-But I saw robins migrating back this past week so we better prepare for our eleventh year of helping the amphibians cross St. Peters and Wells Roads.
+While updating our newsletter I am home from school enjoying another snow day, but warm weather is soon to come so we better prepare for our twelfth year of helping the amphibians cross St. Peters and Wells Roads.
 Yes, with the help of all of you, the North Coventry Township officials and the North Coventry Police we have helped many, many amphibians migrate safely.

-Migrations can begin at any time now and are usually finished by early April.
+Migrations begin during a February or March thaw and are usually finished by early April.
 On average we have about 3 or 4 nights that we may need to be outside helping the amphibians cross.
 Here are the three conditions that need to be met if there is going to be a migration: